pyrsmk/panorama/README.md

 panorama 0.4.6
 ==============

-Theres a lot websites today showing big background images.
-But loading images of that size can havea big impact on performance.
+Nowadays, there's a lot of websites that are showing huge background images.
+But loading pictures of that size can have a big impact on performances (this is usually seen when scrolling).
 Panorama tries to solve this problem by using Canvas2D to lighten images footprint.

-Compatible with modern browsers and IE > 8.
+This is compatible with modern browsers and IE > 8.

 Note : as stated on [caniuse.com](http://caniuse.com/#feat=css-canvas), background images in canvas are natively supported on Safari but this feature is not part of any spec